browserengineering/book/book/animations.md

 ```

 Here is a simple animation of `width`.
 As the width of the `div` animates from
-`400px` to `100px`, its height will automatically increase to contain the
+`400px` to `100px`, its height will automatically increase to contain the text
-text as it flows into multiple lines.^[And if automic increase was not desired,
+as it flows into multiple lines.^[And if automatic increase was not desired,
 `height` could be specified to a fixed value.
 But that would of course cause
 overflow, which needs to be dealt with in one way or another.]
+Notice how the
+text flows during the animation.
+It makes sense when resizing, but is otherwise
+confusing and jarring to look at, not to mention hard to read.

 ``` {.html file=example-width-html}
 <div style="background-color:lightblue;width:100px">